Credible Decentralized Exchange Design via Verifiable Sequencing Rules: Greedy Sequencing Rule

 \section{Greedy Sequencing Rule}

-The Greedy Sequencing Rule (Algorithm~\ref{alg:greedy}) takes a block $B$ and an initial state $X_0$ (denoting the state before a transaction in this block executes on the chain), and recursively constructs an execution ordering.
+The Greedy Sequencing Rule (Algorithm~\ref{alg:greedy}) takes a set of transactions $B$ and an initial state $X_0$ (denoting the state before a transaction in this block executes on the chain), and recursively constructs an execution ordering $(T_1, \ldots, T_{|B|})$ (a permutation of the transactions in $B$).
+The set of transactions $B$ may include both user and miner transactions.
 We refer to $(T_1, \ldots, T_t)$ as the execution ordering up to step $t$ and state $X_t$ denotes the state after $(T_1, \ldots, T_t)$ executes on state $X_0$.
 We partition the set of outstanding transactions, that is the transactions in $B$ that are not in $\{T_1, \ldots, T_t\}$, into two groups: $B^\buy$ that contains the outstanding buy orders and $B^\sell$ that contains the outstanding sell orders.
 At step 0, $B = B^\buy \cup B^\sell$.

 What would be a good choice for $T_{t+1}$?
 We suppose that when user $i$ communicated their order $A_i$ to the miner, the user could observe $X_0$ as the current state of the exchange, and is comfortable with $A_i$ executing at $X_0$.
 However, $A_i$ will execute at state $X_t$ if this forms the $(t+1)$-th transaction in the block.
 If $A_i$ is a buy order, the user prefers $Y(X_t, A_i)$ to be as small as possible.
 However, if $A_i$ is a sell order, the user prefers $Y(X_t, A_i)$ to be as large as possible.
-Our main observation is that as long as $B^\buy$ and $B^\sell$ are not empty, there is at least one transaction that would be at least as happy when executing at $X_t$ as when executing at $X_0$.
+Our main observation is that as long as both $B^\buy$ and $B^\sell$ are not empty, there is at least one transaction that would be at least as happy when executing at $X_t$ as when executing at $X_0$.
 To be concrete, we show that if the token 1 reserves at $X_t$ are smaller than those at $X_0$, then any sell order would be at least as happy by executing at $X_t$ than $X_0$.
 Conversely, if the $X_t$ token 1 reserves are higher than at $X_0$, then any buy order would be at least as happy by executing at $X_t$ than $X_0$.
-We formalize this property in the Duality Theorem (Theorem~\ref{thm:duality}) which we proof in Appendix~\ref{app:duality}.
+We formalize this property in the Duality Theorem (Theorem~\ref{thm:duality}) which we prove in Appendix~\ref{app:duality}.